Chris35Wills/Chris35Wills.github.io/courses/Intro_github/github.md

 * [GitHub](https://github.com)
 * [BitBucket](https://bitbucket.org)

-Both provide completely free online Git hosting, and I use both regularly.
+Both provide completely free online Git hosting.
 For this workshop I am recommending GitHub, although don't take this as any indication that GitHub is better than BitBucket.

 If you haven't already, please [go here](../github_register) for instructions